capecchi/carmodydr.github.io/whitney/whitney.md

 ---
 layout: page
-title: Fundamentals of storytelling (with data).
+title: Ascent of Mt.
+Whitney
-excerpt: Identifying the basic elements of good storytelling.
+excerpt: An early spring ascent of Mt.
+Whitney.
-tags: writing data stories communication
+tags: mountains hiking camping
 ---

 Write a retrospective, with images.
 And maybe some visualization of the route.